 Karen Zalamea's practice has developed through the lens of many disciplines, mainly photography, video, and installation.
 Her process involves a hands-on material engagement with image-making, ranging from studio constructions to performed physical gestures for the camera’s vision.
 She is interested in generating forms as photographic subject matter and in experimenting with the intersections of light and surface.

-She studied at Concordia University (MFA) and at Emily Carr University of Art + Design (BFA) and at Concordia University (MFA).
+She studied at Concordia University (MFA) and at Emily Carr University of Art + Design (BFA).
 She is the recipient of several awards, including the inaugural Sylvie and Simon Blais Foundation Award for Emerging Visual Artists, and she has received grants from the Canada Council for the Arts, the British Columbia Arts Council, and the Conseil des arts et des lettres du Québec.

-She is currently a sessional instructor in the Faculty of Visual Art + Material Practice at Emily Carr University of Art + Design.
+She is an instructor in the Audain Faculty of Art at Emily Carr University of Art + Design.